junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > "I'm aware," Cas answered. *Not just aware, he was on his full commission, actually.
 But he couldn't say it.
 It didn't feel right.
 He would tell them everything later, eventually, when the time was right.*
 >
 > "Balthazar can be impetuous," he said instead.
 And this wasn't entirely a lie.
 Nor was the one before that.
-He was just... missing out some certain small details.
+He was just... missing out some certain small details -- for good reasons: to keep them safe.
 >
 > Dean didn't notice the pause, pressing on the second and more worrying question in his head: Why'd Fate try to kill them.
 Like he pointed out, they weren't on the Titanic.
 >